jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 ~~~
 A Jew is walking down the streets of Moscow when the czar’s
 carriage drives by.The czar, in a Jew-baiting mood,
-orders his driver to stop.He dismounts and tells the Jew,
+orders his driver to stop.
+He dismounts and tells the Jew,
 “Get down in the gutter behind my horses, and
 eat what you find there.”
 The poor Jew complies.
 When he’s finally allowed to rise,
-he is sohumiliated that he takesthe chance of his life.
+he is so humiliated that he takesthe chance of his life:
-He overpowers the driver,wrests his pistol from him,
+He overpowers the driver, wrests his pistol from him,
 points it at the czar, and says, “Now you get down
 behind your horses and eat what’s there.”
 The czar complies.
 After he finishes, the Jew, holding them at bay,